Home » History Notes » Sergeant Plan of Education

-Sergeant Plan of Education
+Sergeant Plan of Education 1944

-The Sargent plan of Education 1944 was one of numerous actions the British did to advance education in India.
+The Sargent Plan of Education 1944 was one of numerous actions the British did to advance education in India.
 In 1944, John Sargent was charged with coming up with a comprehensive plan for Indian education.
 22 people made up the 22-person committee.

-In 1944, they presented their report to the Central Advisory Board of Education, which approved it and decided to put it into practise.
+In 1944, they presented their report to the Central Advisory Board of Education, which approved it and decided to put it into practice.
 The establishment of the national education system in India began with the publication of this report.
 For applicants preparing for the UPSC Exam, this article contains all the information about the Sergeant Plan of Education.

 Sergeant Plan of Education History